wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.27 =
+* Spike: Not relying on a global variable anymore when deciding whether to inject plugin scripts, but on DB setting instead

 = 7.0.26 =
 * Enhancement: Added Czech (Honza Rameš) translation